Connorswebdev/ConnorRoss_T1A2/src/README.md

 To make this website I used Semantic HTML and CSS.
 For deployment I used Vercel.
 The wireframes were created in Figma.
 The sitemap was created in MS Paint.

 For the profile image I used Craiyon to generate an image. https://www.craiyon.com/

+Images for the social media icons were used from icons 8. https://icons8.com/